-I don’t know about you but when you haven’t met someone in real life (or even have in some cases) and you try to find them online and you’re met with loads of people with the same name, a profile picture that isn’t the clearest or it changes from platform to platform and you can’t quite tell if its them or not, having a brand will solve all of that.
+I don’t know about you but, when you haven’t met someone in real life (or even have in some cases) and you try to find them online, you’re met with loads of people with the same name.
+A profile picture that isn’t the clearest or it changes from platform to platform or you can’t quite tell if its them or not.
+By creating a brand identity it will solve all of that.

-In terms of what your brand looks like, that is completely up to you but, I found the simpler the better, choose a font and colour and keep them the same across everything, voila.
+In terms of what your brand looks like, that is completely up to you.
+But, I found the simpler the better, choose a font and colour and keep them the same across everything, voila.
 I will leave my Behance self branding project here.

 2. Utilise Social Media.

 In this day and age everyone uses social media, especially studios.
 The best way to get a studio to notice you is to follow them on all their social media platforms.
-This not only keeps you up to date with what is going on in the design world but, also lets you know if they’re looking for interns or have a job opening (I have found not many studios advertise openings on websites like Indeed or LikedIn because they’re looking for people with a genuine interest in their studio.)
-Social Media is also great for the studio because with one click they can quickly see your work on a grid layout.
+This not only keeps you up to date with what is going on in the design world but, also lets you know if they’re looking for interns or have a job opening.
+I have found not many studios advertise openings on websites like Indeed because they’re looking for people with a genuine interest in their studio.
+Social Media is also great for the studio because with 1 click they can quickly see your work on a grid layout.

 The best social media platform in terms of work I would say is LinkedIn.
 I didn’t have this until third year but I would highly recommend that if you don’t have it to set one up right now.
 It may seem a bit pointless while still at uni as you’re only adding your peers (but trust me it’s nice to see what everyone is up to when you go your separate ways).
 But for when you actually start interning and meet designers at events, or interviews or even internships you will start to set up a design community.

 4. Specific email addresses.

 Now out of the 20 emails I have sent the 10 that I didn’t hear back from were studios where I sent my portfolio and CV over to the firstname.lastname@example.org email address which I found on their website.
-This evidently doesn’t work, my email probably got missed with all of their other emails, went into their spam folder or possibly they didn’t like what they saw and wouldn’t give me the time of day… haha.
+This evidently doesn’t work.
+My email probably got missed with all of their other emails, went into their spam folder or possibly they didn’t like what they saw and wouldn’t give me the time of day… haha.

 In terms of the people to target, I wouldn’t go for the creative directors or even senior designers as most of the time they will be too busy to reply to you.
 (This happened to me with Turner Duckworth…) B

-5. Sending the emails.
+5. Sending the emails

 6. The Interview

 That is is for my 5 simple steps on how to get graphic design internships or at least getting to the interview stage.
 I hoped this helped any new graduates out there who are feeling daunted by the whole situation.

 I wish everyone the best of luck and if you get knocked down, like we all do, get back up again and keep trying.
-Ask the studio why they didn’t like you so you can improve, (you bet I have done this before and they were more than happy to help.)
-But ultimately it’s not the end of the world and maybe it was for the best, you can always try again when you’re ready.
+Ask the studio why they didn’t like you so you can improve.
+(You bet I have done this before and they were more than happy to help.)
+But ultimately it’s not the end of the world and maybe it was for the best.
+You can always try again when you’re ready.